 The Sechelt area is home to lush forests, rushing streams, sandy beaches and mountain views.The Parks Department is a key player in maintaining the District’s unique setting and quality of life.
 The area’s rugged surroundings offer mountain biking, kayaking, bird watching, golf, cross country skiing, scuba diving, and ocean fishing, attracting visitors from around the world.

 The Department maintains neighbourhood, community and natural parkland for a wide variety of sport and recreation enthusiasts.
 Hiking and walking are the most popular activities in District Parks.
 The department is also responsible for our urban forest and oversees tree issues and the Adopt-a- Tree program.

-Residents and visitors can enjoy Sechelt’s 34 municipal parks, 28 streetscapes, Civic Square, 10 playgrounds, 27 trails and pedestrian access ways, 51 beach accesses, 4 multi-use sports fields, 7 softballl diamonds, 2 tennis courts, basketball court, and skateboard park.
+Residents and visitors can enjoy Sechelt’s 34 municipal parks, streetscape gardens, Civic Square, 10 playgrounds, 27 trails and pedestrian access ways, 50 beach accesses, 2 beach lookouts, 4 multi-use sports fields, 7 softball diamonds, 2 pickleball courts, 2 volley-ball courts, a tennis court, a basketball court, and skateboard park.

 Individual park information sheets are available for download on the Parks & Streetscapes webpage.
-A booklet containing information sheets on all 30 Municipal parks is also available.
+A booklet containing information sheets on the Municipal parks is also available.